What is the ABO’s annual budget? What are its sources of revenue and how is the money spent?

 Are fees increased annually for the examinations?

 No. The fees for Maintenance of Certification have not been raised since 2012.
-Fees for the Written and Oral examinations will increase in 2018 for the first time since 2007.
+Fees for the Written and Oral examinations increased in 2018 for the first time since 2007.

 Does the ABO maintain a balanced budget every year?